Rosewood1985/ai-sports-edge/docs/sftp-upload-guide.md

 - Check browser console for any JavaScript errors

 ## Next Steps
-- Consider setting up a GitHub Action for automated deployment
+- Consider setting up a GitHub Action for automated deployment (see `scripts/README.md` for example)
 - Document the deployment process in your team wiki
 - Schedule regular checks for CSP and security headers
+- Migrate from legacy deployment scripts to the secure method